mherzog4/notes/react/readme.md

 # React

-## Resources:
+## Resources

 https://react-v8.holt.courses/lessons/welcome/intro

 - named FEM -v8
- - Code is in CODE-SRC folder
+The code is in the CODE-SRC folder

 ## Notes